sri-deep/ML--TSF-TASK-5-/README.md

 # ML--TSF-TASK-5-

-This task is to explore buisness analytics on the samplesuperstore dataset.
+This task is to explore business analytics on the samplesuperstore dataset.